gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 she hadn't missed some vital step, then set it on top of Razi's bag, crossed her legs, and waited.

-Lady Kembe's picture studied him.
-He couldn't imagine her smiling.
+Lady Kembe's picture studied her.
+She couldn't imagine the magician smiling.
 What if she wasn't in her room?
 What if she was–

 *Pop!* A tiny yellow flame appeared.
 "Again, you?"
 Lady Kembe's eyes narrowed.
 "I did think my Razi was teaching you in books, not magic.